-- complete the Phase 3 clinical program of OMS302 for use in ILR procedures; - complete the Phase 3 clinical program of OMS103HP for use in arthroscopic partial meniscectomy surgery; - continue our development efforts in our GPCR program to advance this program for potential partnering or for internal development of potential products targeting GPCRs; - scale-up and produce clinical and commercial supplies of products, and conduct clinical studies for our potential products, including for our PDE10, PDE7, MASP-2 and Plasmin programs; - initiate, conduct and complete the next clinical trials of OMS201 for use in urological procedures; - continue research and development in all of our programs; - · make principal and interest payments when due under our debt facility with Oxford; - initiate and conduct clinical trials for other potential products; and
+- submit the NDA and MAA for OMS302 to the FDA and EMA, respectively, and prepare for the drug's potential commercialization; - complete the Phase 3 clinical program of OMS103HP for use in arthroscopic partial meniscectomy surgery; - complete the Phase 1 clinical trial of OMS824 for schizophrenia and other cognitive disorders and, assuming positive data, conduct subsequent clinical trials evaluating this potential product; - continue our development efforts in our GPCR program to advance this program for potential partnering or for internal development of potential products targeting GPCRs; - scale-up and produce clinical and commercial supplies of products, and conduct clinical studies for our potential products, including for our PDE7, MASP-2 and Plasmin programs; - continue research and development in all of our programs; - make principal and interest payments when due under our debt facility with Oxford; - initiate and conduct clinical trials for other potential products;

-- · make milestone payments to our collaborators; - launch and commercialize any product for which we receive regulatory approval.
+- make milestone payments to our collaborators; and - launch and commercialize any products for which we receive regulatory approval.

-If we do not raise additional capital, we may be unable to complete all of the clinical trials in our Phase 3 clinical programs for OMS302 and OMS103HP, which would prevent us from seeking marketing approval and generating sales revenue for one or both of those potential products.
+If we do not raise additional capital, we may be unable to commercialize OMS302, if it is approved, or complete all of the clinical trials in our Phase 3 clinical program for OMS103HP, which would prevent us from generating sales revenue for one or both of those potential products.
 Also, our clinical trials may be delayed or we may need to conduct additional trials for many of the reasons discussed in these "Risk Factors," which would increase our development expenses and may require us to raise additional capital to complete their clinical development and commercialization and to decrease spending on our other development programs.
 Furthermore, we may need to raise additional capital to advance one or more of our preclinical programs into clinical development.
-If we are unable to raise sufficient capital to complete the clinical development of OMS302 or OMS103HP or advance one or more of our preclinical development programs into the clinic, our business and prospects could be harmed and our stock price could decline significantly.
+If we are unable to raise sufficient capital to commercialize OMS302 or complete the clinical development of OMS103HP or advance one or more of our preclinical development programs into the clinic, our business and prospects could be harmed and our stock price could decline significantly.